You are here

 - Overhead costs.
 Any cost not readily identifiable with a particular product is overhead.
 Taxes, rent, insurance, marketing and transportation are all overhead.
 Part of the overhead costs must be allocated to each service performed or product produced and must be adjusted annually.

-Tip: To help you calculate your gross margin and understand its impact on pricing, read Understanding Gross Margin and how it Can Make or Break your Start-Up.
+Tip: To help you calculate your gross margin and understand its impact on pricing.

 2) What are your competitors charging?